 Fund financial statements of the County are organized into funds, each of which is considered to be separate accounting entities.
-Each fund is accounted for by providing a separate set of self-balancing accounts that constitute its assets, liabilities, fund equity, revenues, and expenditures.
+Each fund is accounted for by providing a separate set of self-balancing accounts that constitute its assets, deferred outflows, liabilities, deferred inflows, fund balances, revenues, and expenditures.
 Funds are organized into governmental, proprietary, and fiduciary.
 Major individual Governmental Funds and Major individual Enterprise Funds are reported as separate columns in the fund financial statements.
 Nonmajor funds are aggregated and presented in a single column.